GavinBuckley/PacifistTracker/README.md

 # Spelunky2 Pacifist Tracker
 This is a mod created for DougDoug's Spelunky Pacifist playthrough.
-Current features include a kill counter b, an option to kill player when the player kills an enemy, and an option for quips on the death screen.

 ## Features
 - Kill counter built into the in-game HUD